 Daiki took the existing design and tinkered with it further, making it his own.
 The pass-through pockets are replaced with real ones, the suspender loops are removed, and signature reinforcement stitching is added above the seat (a classic detail borrowed from British Army field Pants).

 The Over Pant adds a new dimension to the legacy of military impact on civilian fashion.
 In an ironic turn, inspiration from the M-65 Cold-Dry Clothing Systems is used to create pants for the Spring Summer collection.
-In keeping with Engineered Garments’ ethos of light yet dark, big yet small, the functionality of these extreme cold weather pants is flipped on its head and original creation is conceived.
+Faithful to Engineered Garments’ ethos of light yet dark, big yet small, the functionality of these extreme cold weather pants is flipped on its head and original creation is conceived.

 The Over Pant is available in the following fabrics: